firedrakeproject/firedrake/docs/source/firedrake_21.rst

 Coffee breaks and evening drinks will be held on `gather.town <https://www.gather.town/>`_.

-The full programme is available on TODO.
+The full programme is available on `EasyChair <https://easychair.org/conferences/?conf=firedrake21>`_.

 Registration
 ------------

 Registration costs £10.
-Please register via TODO.
+More information about where to register will be provided shortly.

 Location
 --------